-Polycystic ovarian syndrome - more commonly referred to as PCOS - is a hormonal condition that affects women typically between the ages 15-44 in their prime childbearing years.
-While the number of women diagnosed with this condition is on the rise, unfortunately a lot of women with this condition don’t even know it, leaving them struggling with symptoms and no real answer as to why.
+Polycystic ovarian syndrome - more commonly referred to as PCOS - is a hormonal condition that affects women typically between the ages of 15-44 in their prime childbearing years.
+While the number of women diagnosed with this condition is on the rise, unfortunately, a lot of women with this condition don’t even know it, leaving them struggling with symptoms and no real answer as to why.

 PCOS is characterized by small, fluid-filled sacs that grow inside the ovaries.
 This ends up impacting female hormone levels as the ovaries control their production and can result in missed ovulation every month.

 In order to get diagnosed with PCOS you have to meet the following symptom criteria: